Teleoperated scooters: Go X and Tortoise test micromobility’s future in Georgia pilot

 Peachtree Corners is about 20 minutes from downtown Atlanta and has 45,000 residents.
 It has become one of the region’s most dynamic economic development hubs, in part because it’s home to Technology Park Atlanta, a business center designed to attract innovative companies.
 The park includes Curiosity Labs, an incubator focused on mobility and smart cities.
 It has created a 1.5-mile testing track for autonomous vehicles and partnered with Sprint to roll out a 5G network that is already operational.
 As a planned community that’s home to innovative companies, Peachtree is an ideal testbed for these new scooters.

 Go X is offering the initial phase of the service to the 8,000 employees working within the 500-acre office park.
 Go X manages the scooters for the city of Peachtree, and its app makes an API request to the Tortoise system.
-The local terrain is mostly flat, but a 13% grade at one section of the autonomous testing track presents an additional challenge as Tortoise and Go X put the system through its paces
+The local terrain is mostly flat, but a 13% grade at one section of the autonomous testing track presents an additional challenge as Tortoise and Go X put the system through its paces.

 As the launch is coinciding with the coronavirus pandemic, Go X and the city had to adapt some of their original plans.
-Adjustments include periodically sanitizing the scooters.
+One key adjustment involves periodically sanitizing the scooters.
 Go X CEO Alexander Debelov said the network has 20 docking stations and a local employee will be notified when 10 or more scooters need to be disinfected.
 The company expects scooters will need to be disinfected two to three times a day, Debelov said.

 Even at that rate, operational costs will be much lower than for traditional scooter-sharing ventures because Go X won’t need to contract numerous people to retrieve the scooters and recharge them, according to Debelov.